mirjunaid26/particle_accelerator_LHC/README.md

 We use Isolation Forest.

 Steps:
-1. First I look for null values and replace them with zero and then normalization.
+1. First we look for null values and replace them with zero and then normalization.
 2. We analyze various principal components to see which feture has more variance.
 3. We investigate the coorelation between features between backgound and Signal event on p3 and p14 features.
 4. We observe that the p3 and p14 features didn't show any diffrence between signal and background events.